No Snow, No Problem – Sled Dogs Meet the Dog Days of Summer

 We’re excited and proud to partner with Boundary Ranch as a location for our new dog cart tours.
 It’s an honour to collaborate with another local, family-run business.
 The Guinn family are true Bow Valley pioneers, they originally founded Rafter 6 Ranch.
-Just wait until you see their newly renovated Wildlife Wonders Museum (entrance is included with our dog cart tours).
+Just wait until you see their newly renovated Wildlife Wonders Museum.
+The entrance to the museum is included with our dog cart tour.

 How did dryland dog carting start?
 What’s the history?

 I don’t think anyone set out with a tour in mind.
 Dryland dog carting is part of running a dog sled team.
 Whether it’s for competition, recreation or tours the dogs need to be exercised year-round.
 Most sled dog teams use ATVs to train in the summer because they can mimic the winter sled.
 When going up a hill, they use the throttle and the disk brakes to help the dogs.
 And they can run big teams of 20 dogs at a time instead of doing multiple smaller trips.
 This way big kennels can get all the dogs exercised in a day.